Please note: The content on this page refers to electronica 2022. Up-to-date information will be available here in spring 2024.

 |Time Friday, Nov 18, 10:00–12:30||Focus Topic Power Supplies & Energy Storage|

-More details about the individual sessions of the Power Electronics Forum will follow soon.
+For more details about the individual sessions of the Power Electronics Forum, please refer to the forum program.

 The global reliance on technology to get through the last couple of years has put a sharp focus on the electronics industry, and particularly the embedded systems that underpin every industry sector.
 Alongside this is global movement towards reducing greenhouse gas emissions and the path to tackle climate change and achieve net zero.
 According to the World Economic Forum, digital technologies at scale could enable up to 20% reduction in the three highest emitting sectors: energy, mobility and materials.